4 Essential Building Blocks of Account Based Marketing

 Billy: Great.
 So within that engagement that leads you into the next, the next step, which is how do you actually engage these accounts?

-Jon: So yeah, we I think in some cases, we sort of talked about ads a little bit already, which is a great way to, ads are most often used sort of take those high intent accounts that aren’t interacting with you and drive them to your website to get first engagement.
-But I do want to point out ads can be also useful for while after they’re engaging with you, because a salesperson is typically only talking to 5,6,7 people at the account.
+Jon: So yeah, we I think in some cases, we sort of talked about ads a little bit already.
+Which is a great way to, ads are most often used sort of take those high intent accounts that aren’t interacting with you.
+Drive them to your website to get first engagement.
+But I do want to point out ads can be also useful for while after they’re engaging with you.
+Because a salesperson is typically only talking to 5,6,7 people at the account.
 But we know buying committees are so much larger.

 And so, to me, you use the word earlier, it is orchestration.
 It’s how do I make sure that all these channels work together, my ads, my direct mail, my LinkedIn advertising, and my other social advertising, and then what my salespeople doing, or my executives are doing.
 A good orchestra conductor is going to make sure that it’s all in sync in harmony.
 It’s not easy, but you know, there is technology, including Demandbase that sort of make that stuff work.